Why Is SOWF Needed?

-The Foundation made a pledge and a commitment to the men and women serving in U.S. Special Operations that if they lose their life in the line of duty, the SOWF will provide a post secondary education for their surviving children.
-The financial resources necessary to honor our pledge has been determined by a third party actuarial firm to be $125 million.
+The Special Operations Warrior Foundation continues to honor a pledge and a commitment to the men and women serving in U.S. Special Operations that if they lose their life in the line of duty, the SOWF will provide a post secondary education for their surviving children.
+The financial resources necessary to honor our pledge has been determined by a third party actuarial firm to be $146 million.

 Although there are numerous charities and other organizations that assist military personnel wounded in Iraq and Afghanistan, SOWF has learned that one of the most important challenges our families face is getting to their hospitalized loved ones as quickly as possible.